Service Barrie (705) 726-4242

 Native Plants for Pollinators

-Barrie is the 30th Bee City in Canada.
-A bee city is a designation that connects people, places and pollinators.
+Barrie is proud to be the 30th Bee City in Canada.
+A Bee City is a designation that connects people, places and pollinators.
 Our commitment is to protect and create pollinator habitat, community education and to celebrate our pollinators.

 Research from around the world supports evidence that pollinator populations are declining.
 Climate change, pesticide use, habitat loss and disease are all contributing factors.